agentsoz/evac-eval/SEMmodelsOverview.md

 ## Next steps for development
 * Complete implementation of SEM3/4 to correctly propagate congested flow upstream.
-* Perhaps optimise SEM3/4 to obtain an improved time-complexity, which is currently as high as O(E N^4).
+* Optimise SEM3/4 to obtain an improved time-complexity, which is currently as high as O(E N^4).
 * Modify SEM5 to find maximum flow through the sub-network containing only links used by assigned subflows.